Las Pozas: Construction

 Massive sculptures up to four stories tall punctuate the site.
 The many trails throughout the garden site are composed of steps, ramps, bridges and narrow, winding walkways that traverse the valley walls.
 Construction of Las Pozas cost more than $5 million.
-To pay for it, James sold his collection of surrealistic art at an auction.
+To pay for it, James sold his collection of surrealistic art at auction.

-In the construction of the structures, large amounts of workers were always needed.
-It is said for an average project over 40 masons, carpenters, bricklayers and black smiths were needed.
-From the beginning of La Pozas to the death of Edward James it is approximated he employed over 100 local workers.
+In the construction of the structures, large numbers of workers were always needed.
+It is said for an average project over 40 masons, carpenters, bricklayers and blacksmiths were needed.
+From the beginning of La Pozas to the death of Edward James it is estimated he employed over 100 local workers.

 Upon hearing of James’ death, Plutarco Gastélum halted construction of Las Pozas leaving several structures unfinished.